kirokikyabaathai-ux/yash/supabase/DEPLOYMENT_SUMMARY.md

 ## ✨ Deployment Status: SUCCESS

-All database schemas, RLS policies, RPC functions, and Edge Functions have been successfully deployed to the Solar Supabase project.
+All database schemas, RLS policies, RPC functions, and Edge Functions have been successfully deployed to the YAS Natural Supabase project.